ninell-oldenburg/ninell-oldenburg.github.io/README.md

 Other than that, I like live music, running, & maps.

-If you want to collaborate, discuss, or go to a gig together, please don't hesitate to reach out.
+If you want to collaborate, discuss, or go to a gig together, please reach out!

 And here's a picture of my face: